 Filter

-Students analyze the risks and reach of medical misinformation online in this classroom-ready activity, a supplement to The Sift…
+Students define misinformation and explore real-world examples in this classroom-ready activity, a supplement to The Sift newsletter.

 Dig Deeper: Rolling Stone’s ivermectin story: What happened with the author’s original key finding?